Funding opportunity

 Organisational eligibility

-Applications are invited from eligible organisations or consortia that can demonstrate the ability to host a Centre for Doctoral Training (CDT) in areas of AI.
+Applications are invited from eligible organisations or consortia that can demonstrate the ability to host a CDT in areas of AI.
 Centres should address UK skills needs in AI at the doctoral level through the provision of both breadth and depth of research training.

 Check if your institution is eligible for funding.